-7) Final Data Sheet.
+4) Final Data Sheet.
 Include all derived and calculated data.
 Make sure that you include percent deviations for each theory/measurement pair.
 Use Percent Deviation = (Measured-Theory)/Theory * 100, and include the sign.
 Include the model and serial numbers of all test equipment.
 Along with the graphs, this is the second part of the report that you write.
 Until this section is completed, it is not possible to complete an analysis and write the Discussion section.

 Make sure that you leave sufficient space in the margins and between sections for my comments.
-Either 1.5 or double line spacing is fine.
+1.5 line spacing is fine.
 Multi-page reports should printed single-sided and must be stapled in the upper left corner.
 Paper clips, fold-overs, bits of hook-up wire, etc. are not acceptable.
 Reports are due no later than the start of the next lab period following the date performed.
-Late reports are reduced by one letter grade for the first half week late and two letter grades for the second half-week causes a second letter grade loss.
+Late reports are reduced by one letter grade for the first half week late and two letter grades for the second half week.
 Reports are not acceptable beyond one week late.
 Below is the grading standard.

 Grade of A: The report meets or exceeds the assignment particulars.
 The report is neat and professional in appearance, including proper spelling and syntax.
 The analysis is at the appropriate level and of sufficient detail.
 Data tables and graphical data are presented in a clear and concise manner.
 Problem solutions are sufficiently detailed and correct.
 Diagrams have a professional appearance.